rajpandeygithub/Automated-BiLingual-Complaint-System/README.md

 Here's a high-level overview of what are the stepts we do in the context of feeding quality data to the modelling stage.

 ### 1. Data Quality Assurance
-Text Validation: Perform several checks on consumer complaint narratives to ensure data quality, as the quality of data directly impacts the performance of text classification models.
+- **Text Validation:** Perform several checks on consumer complaint narratives to ensure data quality, as the quality of data directly impacts the performance of text classification models.
 The following issues are validated:
-- **Empty Entries:** Checked for any entries that lack text.
+   - Empty Entries: Checked for any entries that lack text.
-- **Extremely Short or Long Complaints:** Complaints that are too short or excessively long are flagged for review.
+   - Extremely Short or Long Complaints: Complaints that are too short or excessively long are flagged for review.
-- **Non-ASCII Characters:** Identified any characters that fall outside the standard ASCII range.
+   - Non-ASCII Characters: Identified any characters that fall outside the standard ASCII range.

-- Interdependent Constraint Validation: Checked for logical consistency between related fields.
+- **Interdependent Constraint Validation:** Checked for logical consistency between related fields.
 This step helps maintain the overall quality of the dataset by ensuring that related data points align correctly.

-- Categorical Data Validation: Verified that categorical values (some of which serve as output labels) contain valid entries.
+- **Categorical Data Validation:** Verified that categorical values (some of which serve as output labels) contain valid entries.
 This ensures that the model is trained on appropriate and meaningful labels.

 ### 2. Statistics Generation and Schema Analysis

-- Data Statistics Generation: Generating comprehensive statistics from the DataFrame containing complaint data using TensorFlow Data Validation (TFDV).
+- **Data Statistics Generation:** Generating comprehensive statistics from the DataFrame containing complaint data using TensorFlow Data Validation (TFDV).
 These statistics offer insights into the distribution and characteristics of the data, serving as a foundational reference for quality assessment.

-- Outlier Detection: Identified unusually long complaints that could skew the classification model or indicate special cases needing separate handling.
+- **Outlier Detection:** Identified unusually long complaints that could skew the classification model or indicate special cases needing separate handling.

-- Class Distribution Analysis: Examined the distribution of complaints across different categories (e.g., products, issues).
+- **Class Distribution Analysis:** Examined the distribution of complaints across different categories (e.g., products, issues).
 Understanding class imbalance is vital, as it may require techniques like oversampling or undersampling to ensure effective model training.

-- Temporal Analysis: Analyzed yearly trends in complaint volumes and categories.
+- **Temporal Analysis:** Analyzed yearly trends in complaint volumes and categories.
 This information can be leveraged to create time-based features and understand whether the classification model needs to account for temporal shifts in complaint patterns.

-- Duplicate Detection: Identified repeated complaints to prevent data leakage and ensure that the classification model does not overfit to duplicated data.
+- **Duplicate Detection:** Identified repeated complaints to prevent data leakage and ensure that the classification model does not overfit to duplicated data.

 ## Anomaly Detection & Alerts

 Incorporated a comprehensive data quality assessment and anomaly detection process tailored for consumer complaint data ensuring that our data meets predefined quality standards.

 ### 1. Anomaly Detection

-- Schema Inference: Inferred a schema from the generated statistics, defining the expected data structure, types, and constraints.
+- **Schema Inference:** Inferred a schema from the generated statistics, defining the expected data structure, types, and constraints.
 This schema acts as a reference for validating incoming datasets against established business rules.

-- Anomaly Detection: Checked for anomalies in the dataset by validating it against the inferred schema.
+- **Anomaly Detection:** Checked for anomalies in the dataset by validating it against the inferred schema.
 It filters specific columns that we're interested in (e.g., complaint details, department, product) to focus on critical areas, logging any detected issues.

-- Anomaly Resolution: To fix the detected anomalies, relaxed the minimum and maximum fraction constraints for values that must come from the domain for the features where anomalies were identified.
+- **Anomaly Resolution:** To fix the detected anomalies, relaxed the minimum and maximum fraction constraints for values that must come from the domain for the features where anomalies were identified.
 This adjustment allowed us to accommodate legitimate data variations.

-- Schema Freezing: Once the anomalies were fixed, inferred a schema that defined the expected data structure, types, and constraints.
+- **Schema Freezing:** Once the anomalies were fixed, inferred a schema that defined the expected data structure, types, and constraints.
 We then "froze" this schema and stored it in a file, creating a consistent reference point for validating incoming data when our application is released to the public.
 Freezing the schema is crucial as it ensures that any data processed in production adheres to the established rules and standards, helping us maintain high data quality and reliability.

 ### 2. Alerts

-- Alerts for Anomalies : To ensure prompt communication, alerts were generated and sent via email whenever anomalies were detected in the data.
+- **Alerts for Anomalies:** To ensure prompt communication, alerts were generated and sent via email whenever anomalies were detected in the data.
 This proactive approach allowed us to stay informed and address / fix potential anomalies swiftly,

 ## Data Bias Detection and Mitigation